wiboma/hudiy/main_configuration.md

 - `useRpiDrm`:
     Enable/disable the use of the Android Auto codec that supports rendering via DRM (Direct Rendering Manager) and full zero-copy.
 Works only on Wayland.

+    *Note: Available only on Raspberry Pi.*

+    Possible values:
+    - true – force to use the codec compatible with DRM
+    - false – use the codec preferred by the phone.

+- `useX86Drm`:
+    Enable/disable the use of the Android Auto codec that supports rendering via DRM (Direct Rendering Manager).

+    *Note: Available only on x86.*

     Possible values:
     - true – force to use the codec compatible with DRM
     - false – use the codec preferred by the phone.